-While some individuals report negative (or generally undesirable) side effects of THC, it is not possible to have a fatal overdose.
+While some individuals have reported negative (or generally undesirable) side effects after using THC, it is not possible to have a fatal overdose.

-However, some studies have found that certain cannabis strains that are high in THC have the possibility of causing negative, long-term psychiatric effects when used by adolescents.
+However, some studies have found that certain cannabis strains that are high in THC can possibly cause negative, long-term psychiatric effects when used by adolescents.
 These long-term psychiatric effects include psychiatric disorders such as schizophrenia.

 Legal Status: CBD vs THC